trizist/aistudio-samples/deep-learning-in-ais/super_resolution/README.md

  For memory requirements, we recommend **at least 4GB of RAM and 4GB of dedicated GPU RAM**.

- Similar configurations for a CPU-only experiment will work, but we do not recommend due to the excessive training time.
+ Similar configurations for a CPU-only experiment will work, but we do not recommend this due to the excessive training time.

 ### Step 1: Create an AI Studio Project
 1. Create a **New Project** in AI Studio.